DOOR | sizes, shape, location & number - Ishwaranand

 Method of fixing

-• Steel frames are regularly fixed into the prepared door opening i.e. after the masonry work for the door opening as well as lintel etc. are complete and fully set.
+• Steel frames are regularly fixed into the prepared door opening i.e. after the masonry work for the door opening as well as the lintel etc. are complete and fully set.

 • Besides, the size of the door frame is kept slightly less than the size of the door opening to allow adequate clearance between the frame and the opening.

-• In case the frame is to be fixed in brick masonry, chasses of the required size are cut in the walls for hold fast and the frame is secured to the opening by grouting the holdfast with cement concrete.
+• In case the frame is to be fixed in brick masonry, chasses of the required size are cut in the walls to hold fast and the frame is

-• In the case of stone masonry or R.C.C., where it is difficult to cut chasses, wooden plugs are embedded at appropriate places in the jamb in concrete or stone masonry during casting or construction of the wall.
+• In the case of stone masonry or R.C.C., where it is difficult to cut chasses, wooden plugs are embedded at appropriate places in the jamb in concrete or stone masonry during the casting or construction of the wall.

 • Following the opening moves prepared the door unit is placed in position also fixed with hold fast including galvanized iron wood screws.